Gorgeous George: Professional wrestling career

 On March 26, 1947, Wagner defeated Enrique Torres to capture the Los Angeles Heavyweight Championship.
-Then on February 22, 1949, he was booked as the feature attraction at New York City's Madison Square Garden in what would be pro wrestling's first return to the building in 12 years.
-By the 1950s, Gorgeous George's star power was so large that he was able to command 50% of the gate for his performances, which allowed him to earn over $100,000 a year, thus making him one of the highest-paid athletes in the world.
-Moreover, on May 26, 1950, Gorgeous George defeated Don Eagle to claim the AWA World Heavyweight Championship (Boston version), which he held for several months.
-During this reign he was beaten by the National Wrestling Alliance World Champion Lou Thesz in a highly publicized bout in Chicago.
-However, perhaps Gorgeous George's most famous match was against his longtime rival Whipper Billy Watson on March 12, 1959, in which a beaten George had his treasured golden locks shaved bald before 20,000 fans at Toronto's Maple Leaf Gardens and millions more who watched the match on CBC Television.
+On February 22, 1949, he was booked as the feature attraction at New York City's Madison Square Garden in what was pro wrestling's first return to the building in 12 years.
+By the 1950s, Gorgeous George's star power was so large that he was able to command 50% of the gate for his performances, which allowed him to earn over $100,000 a year, making him one of the highest-paid athletes in the world.
+On May 26, 1950, Gorgeous George defeated Don Eagle to claim the AWA World Heavyweight Championship (Boston version), which he held for several months.

+During this reign, he was beaten by the National Wrestling Alliance World Champion Lou Thesz in a highly publicized bout in Chicago.
+Gorgeous George's perhaps most famous match was against his longtime rival Whipper Billy Watson on March 12, 1959, in which a beaten George had his treasured golden locks shaved bald before 20,000 fans at Toronto's Maple Leaf Gardens and millions more who watched the match on CBC Television.

-In one of his final matches, Gorgeous George later faced off against (and lost to) an up-and-coming Bruno Sammartino, though he would lose his precious hair again when he was defeated by the Destroyer in a hair vs. mask match at the Olympic Auditorium on November 7, 1962.
+In one of his final matches, Gorgeous George later faced off against, and lost to, an up-and-coming Bruno Sammartino.
+He lost his precious hair again, when he was defeated by the Destroyer in a hair vs. mask match at the Olympic Auditorium on November 7, 1962.
 This was his final match, as he was nearly 50 years old and suffering from the effects of alcoholism.
-Gorgeous George appeared in one motion picture, Alias the Champ, made in 1949, which also featured wrestler Tor Johnson.
+Gorgeous George appeared in one motion picture, Alias the Champ, made in 1949, which featured wrestler Tor Johnson.

 Retirement and death

-As his wrestling career wound down, Wagner invested US$250,000 in a 195 acre turkey ranch built in Beaumont, California, and he used his showman skills to promote his prized poultry at his wrestling matches and sport shows.
+As his wrestling career wound down, Wagner invested US$250,000 in a 195 acre turkey ranch built in Beaumont, California.
+He used his showman skills to promote his prized poultry at his wrestling matches and sport shows.
 He raised turkeys and owned a cocktail lounge in Van Nuys, California, which he named "Gorgeous George's Ringside Restaurant".

 Wagner was diagnosed with liver cirrhosis in 1962 and his doctors instructed him to retire from wrestling.
 This, combined with financial troubles that stemmed from a recent divorce, worsened his health.
 He suffered a heart attack on December 24, 1963, and died two days later, at age 48.
 A plaque at his gravesite reads "Love to our Daddy Gorgeous George".